 Through partnerships community based organizations Metro aims to elevate the voices of underrepresented communities in the 2023 Regional Transportation plan process while also more broadly increasing the capacity of communities to engage in transportation planning and policy decisions.
-Some of the community conversations have been focused on the High Capacity Transit Strategy.
-The input received through these conversations has been considered and incorporated, as feasible, into the draft High Capacity Strategy.
-Other conversations have focused on community needs and investment priorities and can help to inform the refinement of the draft 2023 Regional Transportation Plan.
+Some of the community conversations were focused on the High Capacity Transit Strategy.
+The input received through these conversations were considered and incorporated, as feasible, into the High Capacity Strategy.
+Other conversations have focused more generally on community transportation needs and investment priorities and were considered and incorporated, as feasible, into the 2023 Regional Transportation Plan.

-Some organizations will continue to engage community members through the 2023 Regional Transportation Plan public comment period.
 Enclosed are the summaries of the community based organization-led engagement that has been completed to date.
 This includes:

-- Centro Cultural focus groups (2): 40 participants - Next Up listening sessions (2): 39 participants - OPAL: online survey and listening sessions (2): 141 participants - The Street Trust listening sessions (4): 63 participants - Unite Oregon listening session: 21 participants - Verde focus groups (2): 29 participants oregonmetro.gov 1
+- Centro Cultural focus groups (2): 40 participants - Community Cycling Center focus groups and bike rides (2): 43 participants - Next Up listening sessions (2): 39 participants - OPAL: online survey and listening sessions (2): 141 participants - The Street Trust listening sessions (4): 63 participants - Unite Oregon listening session and focus groups: 40+ participants - Verde focus groups (2): 29 participants oregonmetro.gov